kintone/cli-kintone/website/docs/guide/commands/plugin-upload.md

 sidebar_position: 1600
 ---

-# plugin install
+# plugin upload

-Installs a plugin to a kintone environment.
+Uploading a plugin to a kintone environment.

 :::experimental